 "My Own Worst Examination" (first piece on FFN);

 "Harry Potter and The Cape of Kozmo" is in the same format as The Leap Back, only this time, we explore what "The Cape" would've been like if it starred the characters of "Harry Potter."
 Its sequel, "Harry Potter and The Carnival of Crime," picks up where the final chapter (Fred & George Part 2) of TCK left off.
-TCC is on hiatus pending further reviews.
+TCC is now complete.

 "A Lifetime of Misery" currently consists of a one-shot where the Cape was unable to save Peter Fleming from Dice.
 A different story may be added to it subsequently.